jimmycgz/kubernetes/cka.md

 ## More tips:

 ### Is it Difficult?
 Not at all for me, after working in this area for some years.
 So I thought I would get 95% after writing it, but actually I lost points for several tasks and don't even know why.
+I thought I knew every piece of the concept and knowledge and theory, but many of the tasks don't specify how to fullfil it via what way.
+Eg: I know there are 7 pods are up running, but I'm not sure how should I write this number to the output file, may I `echo 7 > filename.txt`, or manually edit the file, or I must use `jsonpath and wc -l`?
+Hopefully you can figure out that for me when you pass it.

 ### Mistakes duirng the exam
 First of all read the questions carefully, because you'll very easily to make mistake, like below:
 * Forgot switching over contexts
-* Done it in a wrong namespace, not every step goes to ns Default
+* Done it in a wrong namespace, not every step goes to Default ns in one task.
 * Didn't specify some arguments on the command, like --target-port when exposing a svc

 ### Shall I use aliases?
 May I use them during the exam?
 I do want to use aliases and don't like auto-completion.
 But I can't garantee the proctor will allow you to download anything.
 I listed 50 aliases in Notepad and asked her if I could copy/paste them to the exam terminal?
 The answer I got is: the Notepad is not allowed.
 So take your own risk here...

 Find my 50 golden aliases here: https://github.com/jimmycgz/dotfiles/blob/master/k8s

 ### Can I use my own dotfiles for aliases and vim config?
 Someone said yes who did that on 3 hours version.
 I was not allowed to install anything on the 2 hours version.

-## Notes:
+## Some Notes:
 * Many of the public training courses, tips, and example tests on the internet are for the old-3-hour version, don't waste too much time on them.
 * You have one time free re-take, so don't be too stressed before and during the first exam, you'll get to know what to practice more and more if failed the first time.
-* I don't even know why I lost points on some of the tasks, I thought I knew every piece of the concept and knowledge and theory.
-Hopefully you can figure out that for me when you pass it.

 ## Sources